pingcap/tidb-operator/docs/local-dind-tutorial.md

     Although this is a very simple demo cluster and not suitable for any serius usage, it may be useful if it can be accessed remotely without `kubectl port-forward`, which may require an open terminal.

-    By default, TiDB, Prometheus, and Grafana are exposed as `NodePort` Services, so it's possible to setup reverse proxy for them.
+    TiDB, Prometheus, and Grafana are exposed as `NodePort` Services by default, so it is possible to set up a reverse proxy for them.

     1. You can find their listing port numbers by: